-New Years' Eve Day New Years' Day Presidents' Day Good Friday Memorial Day Fourth of July Labor Day
+New Years' Eve Day New Years' Day Presidents' Day Good Friday Memorial Day Labor Day Thanksgiving Day Friday following Thanksgiving Christmas Eve Day Christmas Day First Working Day after Christmas

-Thanksgiving Day

-Friday following Thanksgiving

-Christmas Eve Day

-Christmas Day

-First Working Day after Christmas

-Additionally, an employee who is absent the day before or the day after a holiday, whether for themselves or their immediate family member (see Illness and Injury Leave Section), must submit medical proof of illness in order to receive holiday pay.
+Additionally, an employee and/or their immediate family member (see Illness and Injury Leave Section) off ill the day before or after the holiday must submit medical proof of illness in order to receive holiday pay.
 To receive holiday pay, the employee must have worked the regularly scheduled workday preceding and scheduled workday after the holiday or have both of these days excused by the Superintendent or his/her designate.